muhammadaamir123/Image-Augmentation-using-Tensorflow/README.md

 Hope you got the idea, why we do data augmentation.
 We will be exploring some of the techniques and implement them with TensorFlow, which will be pretty easy.

 # Image Augmentation Techniques and Implementation
+  - Flipping
+  - Grayscale
+  - Brightness
   - Rotation
-  - Width Shifting
-  - Height Shifting
-  - Brightness
-  - Shear Intensity
-  - Zoom
-  - Channel Shift
-  - Horizontal Flip
-  - Vertical Flip
+  - Center Crop
+  - More functions will add soon :)

 # How to use this code
 Just change `image_path` according to your path